smachaje/timeplot/README.md

 timeplot
 ========

-To use the SSL compliant timplot (https://) use the following url in the JS include:
+To use the SSL compliant timplot (https://) and to avoid MIME errors use the following url in the JS include:

 https://cdn.rawgit.com/smachaje/timeplot/master/simile/1.1/src/webapp/api/timeplot-api.js